 There is a $1,000 individual ($1,500 for family) out-of-pocket maximum for co-pays during a plan year.
 If the employee and covered family members reach the out-of-pocket maximum in the plan year, the employee and covered family members will not pay any more in co-payments for the plan year for covered drugs.

-The State offers two dental plans through United Concordia: one dental health maintenance organizations (DHMO) and a Preferred Provider Organization (DPPO) plan.
+The State offers two dental plans: one dental health maintenance organizations (DHMO) through Delta Dental and a Preferred Provider Organization (DPPO) plan through United Concordia.